-The Medical Sciences training program is delivered over 12 trimesters consisting of 134 weeks of extensive and rigorous training in the basic sciences and clinical disciplines.
+The Medical Sciences training program is delivered over 11 trimesters of extensive and rigorous training in the basic sciences and clinical disciplines.

-The first two years of the curriculum are composed of 6 trimesters, a total of 56 weeks in length, and is delivered at Caribbean Medical University campus on Curacao.
+The Basic Science program is composed of 5 trimesters, a total of 60 weeks in length, and is delivered at Caribbean Medical University campus on Curacao.

 The 12 weeks of the internal medicine rotation are designed to expose the student to a wide variety of medical problems.
 The student is expected to develop a logical approach to the diagnosis and treatment of patients’ complaints.
 Some of the skills that must be acquired and refined are: how to elicit and assess patient information, how to perform a complete and accurate physical examination, how to formulate a differential diagnosis and problem list, how to construct a diagnostic workup and a plan of management, and how to write up and present cases.